 Unfortunately, there are just too many apps and there’s isn’t a cohesive way to communicate with your colleagues or clients.

-The more tool you use to make your work life better, the more complicated your workflow becomes and the less effective your communication will be.
+The more tools you use to make your work life better, the more complicated your workflow becomes and the less effective your communication will be.

 Here’s a quick infographic that shows some of the things you can do inside of a Bit document: